*This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases.

 Have you ever wondered if records spin only in one direction?
 Can they spin clockwise and counterclockwise?
 If they spin counterclockwise does the music and words play backwards?
 Are records able to play the same music and words no matter which direction they turn?

 In this article we will help give some insight and answer these questions.

 A record that is playing properly will be spinning to the right (also known as clockwise).
 In other countries (including Australia) records are actually designed to spin counterclockwise instead.

 You may find that some record players may begin to play in the correct direction, but then change to playing backwards.
 If records only play in one direction, why are there different sizes of records, as well as different speeds?
 If you are confused about all the differences we are here to help!

 You can also check out the video below if you want to watch instead of read as well.
-If you want to find the best accessories for cleaning and storing your vinyl records just click here.

 Why do records need to turn to create sound?

 Records actually don’t need to turn to create sound.
 You may design a phonograph where the record stays in a set place, and the needle moves however there are no players that currently work this way.

 The original record player’s inventor’s idea was most likely to simply turn the record.
 Simply turning the record is far easier than having the record stationary and the needle move.